mailgun/documentation/source/user_manual.rst

 your mailings.
 If you enable unsubscribe tracking, Mailgun will insert unsubscribe links and remove those recipients from your mailings automatically for you.

-You can see when usubscribes happen in the Logs tab or see aggregate counters of unsubscribes in the Tracking tab of the Control Panel.
+You can see when usubscribes happen in the ``Logs`` tab or see counters of unsubscribes aggregated by tags in the ``Analytics`` tab of the Control Panel.
 In addition, you can be notified through a webhook or get the data programmatically through the :ref:`Events API <api-events>` or the :ref:`Bounces API <api-bounces>`.

 Mailgun supports three types of unsubscribes: domain, :ref:`tag <tagging>` or :ref:`mailing-lists` levels.